SamsungDS/libvfn/README.rst

 -------

-Except where otherwise stated, all software contained within this repository is licensed under the GNU Lesser General Public License version 2.1 or later.
-See ``COPYING`` for more information.
+Except where otherwise stated, all software contained within this repository is dual licensed under the GNU Lesser General Public License version 2.1 or later or the MIT license.
+See ``COPYING`` and ``LICENSE`` for more information.

 However, note that libvfn uses a number of components from the Comprehensive C Archive Network (CCAN) which are separately licensed.
 See ``ccan/licenses`` for